Terms and Conditions Template

 Keep in mind that there are additional guidelines you need to follow with your privacy policy because different data privacy regulations around the globe dictate the specifics.

-If you manufacture and sell products, put a limitations of liability clause in your terms and conditions agreement, also called a no responsibility clause.
+It’s important to have a limitations of liability clause in your terms and conditions agreement, also called a no responsibility clause.

 Businesses use this clause to limit what customers can hold them accountable for, and it usually features standard language, as shown in the example below from Apple.